sweetsmint/Composition_Java/README.md

 (thanks to volumes) into your code repo and now you can commit those files to version control like usual.

-Alternatively for updating your gems based on specific version ranges de
+Alternatively for updating your gems based on specific version ranges defined in your `Gemfile` you can run `./run bundle:update` which will install the latest versions of your gems and then write ou